responsible-ai-collaborative/aiid/site/docs/BRIEFING.md

 ## Subscribing to the Briefing

-Users with `admin` or `incident_editor` roles can subscribe to the AI Incident Briefing through their account page.
+Users with any role can subscribe to the AI Incident Briefing through their account page.

 -   **UI Component:** The subscription option is managed by the `UserSubscriptions` component, located at `site/gatsby-site/src/components/UserSubscriptions.js`.
 -   **How it Works:** This component provides a toggle switch labeled "Receive AI Incident Briefing".
 When a user enables this toggle, a record is created in the `subscriptions` collection in MongoDB with the type `ai-briefing` and the user's ID.
 This adds them to the mailing list for the next scheduled briefing.